Waheed Arshad

-Waheed Arshad, HI(M), Tbt, is a retired three-star general in the Pakistan Army who served as the Chief of General Staff (CGS) at the General Headquarters from 2010 to 2013.
-His previous appointments at the GHQ include; IG Training and Evaluation (IGT&E), Vice Chief of General Staff (VCGS) and DG Planning at COAS Secretariat.
-Waheed Arshad also served as the Chief Army Spokesman heading the Inter Services Public Relations from 2007 to 2008.
+Waheed Arshad, HI(M), Tbt, is a retired three-star general in the Pakistan Army who served as the Chief of General Staff at the General Headquarters from 2010 to 2013.
+His previous appointments at the GHQ include; IG Training and Evaluation, Vice Chief of General Staff and Director General Planning at Chief of Army Staff Secretariat.
+Arshad also served as the Chief Army Spokesman heading the Inter Services Public Relations from 2007 to 2008.

 Army career

-Waheed Arshad was commissioned in the Armoured Corps of the Pakistan Army in October 1975 in the 52nd PMA Long Course.
+Arshad was commissioned in the Armoured Corps of the Pakistan Army in October 1975 in the 52nd PMA Long Course.
 He is a graduate of Command and Staff College Quetta; Turkish War College, Istanbul, and the National Defence College in Islamabad.
 He holds master's degrees in War and Strategic Studies from Quaid-i-Azam University, Islamabad and a diploma in the Turkish Language from National University of Modern Languages, Islamabad.

 Command, staff and instructional appointments

 During his career, he served as Brigade Major of an Independent Armored Brigade Group and remained on the faculty of Pakistan Military Academy Kakul, School of Infantry and Tactics, Quetta and National Defence College, Islamabad.

 He commanded 16 Horse, an Armored Regiment and both an Armored and Infantry Brigades.
 He has also served as General Staff Officer Grade-1 and Director Military Operations at Military Operations Directorate.